 There are many online services now that allow people to register an account, and safely store all their passwords, account information and more so that when they die, a copy of a death certificate to that company will allow all the information to be released to the next of kin or estate executor.
 If you have multiple online accounts where you are prolific or known by your friends, it's the right and responsible thing to do to make sure your online friends are notified of your death and your accounts are handled the way YOU want them to be handled.

 The point here is: if you don't want your accounts removed, tell your family members and include it in your will.
 If you do want them removed, that needs to be included too, along with information on how to access the accounts to remove them.

 Published by MD Lynn

-MD is an author & freelance writer, with a penchant for fiction, creative nonfiction and topics that pique her passion: alternative medicine, animals & pets, love & relationships, and her all-time favorite:...
+MD (Michy) has been an an author & freelance writer for the past fifteen years, with a penchant for fiction, creative nonfiction and topics that pique her passion: alternative medicine, animals & pets, love...
 View profile

 - How to Deactivate Your FaceBook Account

 - Does Robert Pattinson Have a Facebook Account?